 The data table includes the data you selected for the dataset.

-Note: Because select multiple and checkbox items include multiple values in a string format in OpenClinica (e.g., 1,2,7), these cannot be mapped to individual response text options.
+ℹ️ Note: Select_multiple and checkbox Items appear as comma-separated values in OpenClinica (for example, 1,2,7), these cannot be mapped to individual response text options.

 If using SAS Studio, please follow the directions below.
 Other versions of SAS will retain the basic instructions related to what needs to be uploaded and the code that needs to be run.